Perspectives in the Social Studies of Technology

 Training objectives

-The course aims to provide a comprehensive understanding of foundational theories and methods in STS, focusing on its interdisciplinary nature, its evolution, and key theoretical frameworks.
+The course aims to provide a comprehensive understanding of foundational theories and methods for studying science, technology, and society, focusing on their interdisciplinary nature, historical evolution, and key theoretical frameworks.
 Students will develop scientific literacy and proficiency in understanding the interplay between science, technology, and society.
-They will hone their critical thinking, research, and writing skills through the production of a focused review paper of STS theories and methodologies regarding specific cases or issues, which will be presented at the end of the semester.
+They will learn to identify and apply suitable concepts and approaches for examining specific contemporary socio-technical phenomena.

 Softskills Yes